Skip to main content

 • In at least one subheading

-• In the first 1–2 sentences of the introduction
+• In the first one to two sentences of the introduction

 1.2 Use of Secondary Keywords

-Secondary keywords support the primary topic (e.g., “debt consolidation loan,” “unsecured personal loan,” “personal loan rates,” “fixed-rate personal loan.”
+Secondary keywords support the primary topic and add context (for example: “debt consolidation loan,” “unsecured personal loan,” “personal loan rates,” “fixed-rate personal loan”).

 Best practices:

-• When using one in a subheading, the paragraph below should explain or elaborate on that topic.
+• When used in a subheading, ensure the paragraph below clearly explains that topic

 1.3 Locality Add-Ons for Local SEO

-Banks and credit unions benefit greatly from local SEO.
-Adding localized keywords helps you appear when users search with regional intent.
+Banks and credit unions benefit significantly from local search intent.
+Adding geographic context helps your pages appear when users search for financial products near them.

 Use locality phrases in: